FaresAmor/ESP32_ALTIUM_DESIGNER/README.md

    - The **native USB-C** port (DFU mode)
    - The **FTDI UART USB-C** port with flashing tool

 ## Contribution
-Contributions and improvements are welcome!
-Fork the repo, submit issues, or open a pull request to help enhance the design. 🚀

-## Contribution
 Feel free to explore, modify, and contribute!
 If you find any issues or improvements, open a pull request or raise an issue. 🚀